Motocross Maniacs

 Motocross Maniacs (モトクロス マニアックス) is a 1989 platform racing video game developed by Konami and published by Konami under the Ultra Games label for the Game Boy.
+It was later re-released in color as part of the Konami GB Collection compilation series, under the name Bikers.

 Summary

 The player controls a motorcycle moving one way horizontally, much like Nintendo's Excitebike for the NES.
 When a level has been completed within its time limit, the player starts on the next.

 With only eight different levels and fairly simple gameplay, the game's complexity is not too different from other Game Boy games released around the introduction of the system.
 Despite this, Motocross Maniacs requires quite some skill to master.
 Additionally, the game provides replay value by letting the player beat previous time records, which are announced at the completion of a level.
 The game's cartridge, however, does not retain these records after the Game Boy is turned off.

 Two sequels were released, Motocross Maniacs 2 for the Game Boy Color and Motocross Maniacs Advance for the Game Boy Advance.
 Motocross Maniacs 2 is largely similar to the original, aside from the addition of championship mode where the player competes against computer-controlled racers.
 Motocross Maniacs Advance, however, did introduce major changes and more features, including revamped graphics, selectable characters, and newly-designed 2.5D levels.